rgzn/SnowSurvey/README.md

 This is a collection of R functions and scripts to download and analyse data from California Cooperative Snow Surveys.
 All data is public data obtained from [CDEC](http://cdec.water.ca.gov)

+Currently the code is not clean.
+Updated code to include snow courses and sensors.
+Scripts are in ```SensorScraper.r```

+No modularity yet.
+That file is stand-alone and will scrape data and generate plots.

+# ALL BELOW IS DEPRECATED:

 ## Files:

   + SurveyScraper.r: Collection of functions to download and format data from CDEC API